Mezzky/react-learn/README.md

 # Learning ReactJS

-T h is repository is about my Journey while Learning ReactJS for Frontend Development.
+T his repository is about my Journey while Learning ReactJS for Frontend Development.